NCAS-CMS/cms-website/_unified-model/pptransfer.md

 **Note:** Instructions cannot cover all possible suite setup combinations so you may need to adjust them accordingly.
 For example, tasks may be named slightly differently or inherit differently.

 ## Obtaining a JASMIN short-lived credential

-A fuller explanation of the process is given in the document [Data Transfer Tools: GridFTP (certificate-based authentication)](https://help.jasmin.ac.uk/article/3808-data-transfer-tools-gridftp-cert-based-auth)

 * Login to ARCHER2.